Aaron-Ebinezer/AI-Based-Ransomeware-Mitigation./README.md

--------AI-Driven Ransomware Mitigation Tool with Advanced Features---------- Ransomware attacks have become a prevalent threat to organizations and individuals, causing significant financial and data losses.
+#AI-Driven Ransomware Mitigation Tool with Advanced Features

+Ransomware attacks have become a prevalent threat to organizations and individuals, causing significant financial and data losses.
 Existing solutions rely heavily on signature-based detection and heuristic approaches, which are often ineffective against new and evolving ransomware variants.
 To address these limitations, this project proposes an AI-driven ransomware mitigation tool integrated with advanced features for real-time detection, proactive response, and enhanced user education.

 The proposed system leverages machine learning models to identify ransomware-like behaviors, such as bulk file modifications, unauthorized encryption activities, and abnormal resource usage.
 Unlike traditional tools, it employs a honeypot-based detection mechanism that uses decoy files to lure ransomware, triggering instant alerts and automated responses.
 Furthermore, the system integrates an immutable backup solution that ensures the safety and recoverability of critical data even after a successful attack.